mia-platform/documentation/docs/development_suite/api-console/api-design/how_to_enable_auth0.md

     * auth0-client
     * oauth-login-site

-2. Delete the configuration files of the disabledd services;
+2. Delete the configuration files of the disabled services;

-3. Log in to the console, go to Design Section -> Advanced section and create the `auth0-client` configuration from scratch as extension.
+3. Log into the console, go to the Design Section -> Advanced section and create the `auth0-client` configuration from [scratch]('/development_suite/api-design/how_to_enable_auth0/') as an extension.
 To configure auth0-client, visit [the docs]('/runtime_suite/auth0-client/configuration/').
 Configure also the env variables (`REDIS_HOSTS` is required).

 4. Link correctly client-type and secret to use the correct auth0 client.

-5. Configure auth0 correctly:
+5. Configure auth0 correctly from auth0 dashboard:
     * add rules to inject user metadata in id token:
       ```js
       function (user, context, callback) {